Aglow Leader: Eggrinah Kaliyati

 Interesting Facts About Zimbabwe

-In April 2005, the capital city of Harare embarked on Operation Restore Order, ostensibly an urban rationalization program, which resulted in the destruction of the homes or businesses of 700,000 mostly poor supporters of the opposition.
-President MUGABE in June 2007 instituted price controls on all basic commodities causing panic buying and leaving store shelves empty for months.
+In 2005, the capital city of Harare embarked on Operation Restore Order, ostensibly an urban rationalization program, which resulted in the destruction of the homes or businesses of 700,000 mostly poor supporters of the opposition.
+MUGABE in 2007 instituted price controls on all basic commodities causing panic buying and leaving store shelves empty for months.
+General elections in both 2008 and 2013 were severely flawed and widely condemned, but allowed MUGABE to remain president.

 Interesting Facts information from the cia.gov website.
 Read more about Zimbabwe